asayers/orpa/README.md

 So, Joe has an MR where he wants to merge 563e5fb..aadb1f9 into master.
 I look through those commits, marking them as reviewed.
 I send Joe some feedback.

+## Re-reviewing merge requests

-He updates the MR, and now it shows the range 7be3424..de31ea2.
+Joe has updated his MR, and now it shows the range 7be3424..de31ea2.
+I don't want to look over these commits again - they're very similar to the ones I've already reviewed.

-Once again git has us covered with `git range-diff`:
+Once again, git has us covered; this time it's with `git range-diff`:

 ```
 $ git range-diff 563e5fb..aadb1f9 7be3424..de31ea2